hphelion/documentation/cloudos/install.create-cloud.md

 ## Next Steps

 After you complete the compute region steps, and prior to launching the Administration Dashboard, you can install Swift (optional - if used).
-This statement assumes you have already:

-* [Setup Swift Storage Network](/cloudos/install/setup-swift) as described in a prior topic
-* Zeroed out the disks, as described in the [Object Storage](#object-storage) section of this topic
+This statement assumes you have already zeroed out the disks, as described in the [Object Storage](#object-storage) section of this topic.

 For information about applying install modules, including Swift, see two topics: